stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 require revision, while in other cases its bold deductions are magnificently confirmed.
-As I have said, the hypothesis of Taylor, Wegener, and Joly that all the continents are fragments of an original antarctic land mass which cracked from centrifugal force and drifted apart over a technically viscous lower surface&mdash;an hypothesis suggested by such things as the complementary outlines of Africa and South America, and the way the great mountain chains are rolled and shoved up&mdash;receives striking support from this uncanny source.
+As I have said, the hypothesis of Taylor, Wegener, and Joly that all the continents are fragments of an original antarctic land mass which cracked from centrifugal force and drifted apart over a technically viscous lower surface--an hypothesis suggested by such things as the complementary outlines of Africa and South America, and the way the great mountain chains are rolled and shoved up--receives striking support from this uncanny source.

   Maps evidently shewing the Carboniferous world of an hundred million or more years ago displayed significant rifts and chasms destined later to separate Africa from the once continuous realms of Europe (then the Valusia of hellish primal legend), Asia, the Americas, and the antarctic continent.
-Other charts&mdash;and most significantly one in connexion with the founding fifty million years ago of the vast dead city around us&mdash;shewed all the present continents well differentiated.
-And in the latest discoverable specimen&mdash;dating perhaps from the Pliocene age&mdash;the approximate world of today appeared quite clearly despite the linkage of Alaska with Siberia, of North America with Europe through Greenland, and of South America with the antarctic continent through Graham Land.
-In the Carboniferous map the whole globe&mdash;ocean floor and rifted land mass alike&mdash;bore symbols of the Old Ones&rsquo;
-vast stone cities, but in the later charts the gradual recession toward the antarctic became very plain.
+Other charts--and most significantly one in connexion with the founding fifty million years ago of the vast dead city around us--shewed all the present continents well differentiated.
+And in the latest discoverable specimen--dating perhaps from the Pliocene age--the approximate world of today appeared quite clearly despite the linkage of Alaska with Siberia, of North America with Europe through Greenland, and of South America with the antarctic continent through Graham Land.
+In the Carboniferous map the whole globe--ocean floor and rifted land mass alike--bore symbols of the Old Ones' vast stone cities, but in the later charts the gradual recession toward the antarctic became very plain.
 The final Pliocene specimen shewed no land cities except on the antarctic continent and the tip of South America, nor any ocean cities north of the fiftieth parallel of South Latitude.